Hyper-Builders/mcp-server-tauri/docs/api/index.md

 ---
 title: API Reference - What Your AI Can Do
-description: Explore 16 powerful MCP tools for Tauri development including mobile development, UI automation, and IPC debugging.
+description: Explore 17 powerful MCP tools for Tauri development including setup, mobile development, UI automation, and IPC debugging.
 head:
   - - meta
     - name: keywords